Controlling the calendar from a FileMaker script step

 Every time the calendar loads (“load”), the refresh button is clicked (“refresh”) or the view or date is changed (“navigate”) the calendar:

-1. finds events to load using the soSIMPLE Calendar Actions script
+1. finds events to load using the soSIMPLE Calendar AddOn Actions script

 2. creates a JSON array of the events, and